 |Max.
 Late Fee||5% of rent payment or if rent is paid weekly $3 per week or $12 per month|

 |Max.
 Bounced Check Fee||$35|

 When Can a Landlord Increase Rent in Maryland?

 There is no statewide rent control; however, certain cities in Maryland have their own governing laws regarding rent increases.
 Most renters will find information regarding the frequency, amounts, and procedures for rent increases in their lease.
-If there is no written lease, the landlord is required to provide written notice before raising rent.
+If there is no written lease, the landlord is must provide written notice before raising rent.